 Ford dropped a bit more information about the latest version of its money-printing pickup truck. . . .
 And once again, Ford gets to claim best-in-class, thanks to the 2.7-liter V6, which achieves 20 MPG city and 26 MPG highway in 2WD.
 The 3.3-liter V6 isn't very far behind it at 19 MPG city and 25 MPG highway.
-The thirstiest engine of the bunch is the high-output 3.5-liter turbo V6, which still isn't too bad at 15 MPG city and 18 MPG highway.
+The thirstiest engine of the bunch is the high-output 3.5-liter turbo V6, which still isn't too bad at 15 MPG city and 18 MPG highway.7

-29. Ford is even more bullish about its newly-reintroduced mid-size pickup in America."8 Ford claims that the Ranger provides "a superior EPAestimated city fuel economy rating and an unsurpassed EPA-estimated combined
+29. Ford is even more bullish about its newly-reintroduced mid-size Ranger pickup truck, stating that it is the "most fuel-efficient gas-powered midsize pickup in America."
+Ford claims that the Ranger provides "a superior EPA-estimated city fuel economy rating and an unsurpassed EPA-estimated combined